Tayport F.C.: History

 The club, which had always played its football on the East Common, required more modern accommodation and, at the invitation of Tayport Town Council, in 1975, moved across the factory burn from the East Common to The Canniepairt.
 This was formerly poor farming land which had been allowed to go to waste but which had recently been used by the Army for its Polex 70 Exercise.
 Clubrooms were constructed and, like the ground, were subjected to various upgrades in order to provide the accommodation which the club, and indeed, the community, now enjoys.

 In 1980, the club which, since 1953 had run an Alliance, or Reserve XI, started a third team – the Fife XI – which was to enjoy 11 successful seasons in the East Fife Amateur Association and for one season, the Kingdom Caledonian League.

-As the club’s standing in the game developed, the committee felt the time was right to take a further step and, in 1990, the club's Junior team was launched and the name of the club became, quite simply, 'Tayport Football Club', a name which could embrace both amateur and junior grades.
+As the club's standing in the game developed, the committee felt the time was right to take a further step and, in 1990, the club's Junior team was launched and the name of the club became, quite simply, 'Tayport Football Club', a name which could embrace both amateur and junior grades.
 The enthusiasm for amateur football in the town waned, and through a lack of local players, season 2000–01 was to be the club's last in the Amateurs Leagues.

-Since the club joined the Junior ranks in the Tayside League, the success which the club has enjoyed has been phenomenal and is unsurpassed in 120 years' history of the Junior game.
-Virtually every honour the game has to offer has come Tayport's way, culminating in six Scottish Junior Cup Final appearances, with three wins – 1996, 2003 and 2005.
-Six live TV appearances and sustained media spotlight has raised the profile of the previously unknown former harbour and railway town to a hitherto unknown level.
+The club has found success since joining the Junior ranks in the Tayside League, including six Scottish Junior Cup Final appearances, with three wins – 1996, 2003 and 2005.

-The team are managed since November 2018 by Stevie Kay.
+The team are managed by George Shields who replaced former manager Daryl McKenzie.